 Jim Morrison Taught Him What NOT to Say to Janis Joplin

-David Crosby was once at a party with Jim Morrison and Janis Joplin, and witnessed Jim telling Joplin he didn't feel she could sing the blues.
+David Crosby was once at a party with Jim Morrison and Janis Joplin, and witnessed Jim telling Joplin he didn’t feel she could sing the blues.
 This was not received well.
-Janis picked up a bottle of Jim Beam and broke it on Morrison's forehead.
-Now that's some spunk!
+Janis – who shared a bill at Woodstock with Crosby Stills Nash and Young – picked up a bottle of Jim Beam and broke it on Morrison’s forehead.
+Now that’s some spunk!

 ‘Wooden Ships’ Was Secretly Written With an Airplane Captain

-Crosby co-wrote 'Wooden Ships' on his boat with both Stephen Stills and Jefferson Airplane's Paul Kantner, the latter of whom could not be credited at the time for legal reasons.
-The politically-charged number was written as the Vietnam War was in full swing, and is one of the most socially conscious songs in the CSN catalog.
+Crosby co-wrote “Wooden Ships” on his boat with both Stephen Stills and Jefferson Airplane’s Paul Kantner, the latter of whom could not be credited at the time for legal reasons.
+The politically charged number was written as the Vietnam War was in full swing, and is one of the most socially conscious songs in the Crosby Stills and Nash catalog.